powsybl/powsybl-core/docs/grid_exchange_formats/ucte/format_specification.md

 - Comments (C)
 - Nodes (N)
 - Lines (L)
-- Two windings transformers (T)
+- Two-winding transformers (T)
-- Two windings transformers regulation (RR)
+- Two-winding transformers regulation (RR)
-- Two windings transformers special description (TT)
+- Two-winding transformers special description (TT)
 - Exchange powers (E)

 Each block is introduced by a key line consisting of the two characters `##` and of the character given above in brackets.
 The end of a block is given by the next key line or the end of the file.
 The information of each block is written in lines, and the contents are separated by a blank (empty space).